geekq/git-wiki/README.markdown

 original git-wiki).

+### Wiki in a subfolder

+You can use git-wiki for documentation of your software project.
+Simply put all the content in markdown format into a subfolder, e.g. `wiki` and provide the folder name as optional parameter.

+Example `run.ru` to place in your wiki subfolder:

+    #!/usr/bin/env rackup
+    #\ -p 8719
+    require 'git-wiki' # adjust path to your git-wiki installation if needed run GitWiki.new(File.dirname(File.dirname(File.expand_path(__FILE__))), ".markdown", "Home", 'wiki')

+You can start the web server now with `rackup run.ru`.

 ### Integrated TODO list(s)

 Just write TODO or DONE at the beginning of a line with task you would